 Artist-in-Residence Program

-Overview
+Program Overview

-AiRP was born from a desire to integrate the arts into the GTHS mission and highlight the Gunflint Trail as a place of creativity, reflection, and connection to nature.
-Inspired by successful artist residency programs at national parks and cultural institutions, such as the Science Museum of Minnesota, a small committee—including Kim Dayton, Kim Gordon, Bill Douglass, and René Block—believed that GTHS was an ideal home for such an initiative.
+Inspired by residency programs at national parks and institutions like the Science Museum of Minnesota, a small committee—including Kim Dayton, Kim Gordon, Bill Douglas, and René Block—recognized GTHS as an ideal home for this initiative.

 Value to Artists and Community

-Opportunities to Support the Program
+Support the Program

 This program has been made possible in part by a grant from the Arrowhead Regional Arts Council’s Clean Water Legacy Fund, through an appropriation to the State of Minnesota from the Clean Water, Land and Legacy Amendment.